slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."
 -- x@g_s_bhogal*

+> *"A constitution is an algorithm for running a country."
+-- x@pmddomingos*

 > *"Be wary of any word that ends with «ism».
 More often than not, "ism" at the end of a word suggests the word is related to a frozen system of ideas that forgot the original questioning that gave rise to it, i.e. an ideology.
 Ideologies are the graveyards of ideas."
 -- x@rapahelz*